AdobeDocs/experience-platform.en/help/edge/web-sdk-faq.md

 ## How is the Web SDK different than Adobe Experience Platform Launch?

-* **Launch** is the device code manager.
+* **Experience Platform Launch** is the device code manager.
 Use it to more easily deploy the code.
 It is free and powerful.

-* **Adobe Experience Platform Web SDK** is the official name of the new code that would be deployed by Launch for Adobe use cases.
+* **Adobe Experience Platform Web SDK** is the official name of the new code that would be deployed by Experience Platform Launch for Adobe use cases.
 It is also free and powerful.

 * **`alloy.js`** is the file name of the Adobe Experience Platform Web SDK code.